About Swimbridge Pre-school

 What is the cost?

 Your child may be eligible for free sessions.
-There is Early Years Funding that entitles every child from the age of 3 to 5 to 15 hours of child care.
+There is Early Years Funding that entitles every child from the age of 3 to 5 to 15 hours of childcare.
 We can apply directly for your child’s funding, so there’s nothing for you to do.
 Some children are eligible for 15 hours funding at 2 years as well - please ask us about this.

 If your child goes to another childcare/education provider where the cost is covered by the funding, we will charge a fee for each session at pre-school.
 These fees do need to be paid at the start of each term.